szilard/benchm-databases/README.md

 ### Simple/basic/limited/incomplete benchmark for operations on tabular data

 For structured/tabular/relational data most transformations for data analysis are based on a [few primitives](https://github.com/hadley/dplyr).
-Aggregates and joins are taking computationally the majority of time.
+Computationally, aggregates and joins are taking the majority of time.
 This project aims at a *minimal* benchmark of various tools (statistical software, databases etc.) for working with tabular data of moderately large size (but still within the reach of interactive data analysis with response times